-After a 1-month free trial, gohenry costs £2.99 a month for each child.
-Certainly not the cheapest option, but it does include free payments and ATM withdrawals in the UK and abroad, plus 1 free load from the parent account to the child account each month (after that it’s 50p per load).
+GoHenry costs £3.99 a month for each child.
+Certainly not the cheapest option, but it does include free payments and ATM withdrawals in the UK and abroad, plus one free load from the parent account to the child account each month (after that it’s 50p per load).
 And there are educational resources for kids to use to learn about managing their money, including the new “Money Missions” feature, which is an interactive tool featuring videos, quizzes and guides on financial skills.
 Remember that if your child wants to choose a customised card, rather than a standard one, there’s an additional fee of £4.99.

-The gohenry app has a rating of 4.7 out of 5 from 18,000 reviews on the App Store.
-It also ranks very well on Google Play, where it has a score of 4.6 from more than 13,000 Android app users.
+The GoHenry app has a rating of 4.6 out of 5 from over 28,000 reviews on the App Store.
+On Google Play, GoHenry has a score of 3.9 from more than 24,000 Android app users (updated September 2023).

-On Trustpilot, gohenry received an average mark of 4.2 out of 5, and a rating of Great, from over 3,500 reviews.
-Users praised the customised kid’s card, app functionality and ability to teach children good money habits, although there was some criticism of gohenry’s fees.
+On Trustpilot, GoHenry received an average mark of 4.2 out of 5, and a rating of “Great”, from over 9,000 reviews (updated September 2023).
+Users praised the customised kids’ card, app functionality and ability to teach children good money habits, although there was some criticism of GoHenry’s fees.

 The card is protected by a PIN and can be instantly blocked through the app if it gets lost or stolen.